xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

     To learn more about Context in React, see [Context](https://reactjs.org/docs/context.html).

 4. In the `my-app/src` directory, update the existing `App.js` file to use the `WalletContext` you just created and add the **Connect wallet** button UI element, as shown in the highlighted code.
-Copy this code and paste it into the file, replacing all existing code.<!--diff: https://github.com/vehidtr/xmtp-chat-tutorial/commit/e81d4b36b87c63c94cc33801cfbb0f91970b8940-->
+Copy this code block and paste it into the file, replacing all existing code.<!--diff: https://github.com/vehidtr/xmtp-chat-tutorial/commit/e81d4b36b87c63c94cc33801cfbb0f91970b8940-->

-    ```js {1,3,6,9} showLineNumbers
+    ```javascript {1,3,6,9} showLineNumbers
     import { useContext } from 'react';
     import './App.css';
     import { WalletContext } from './contexts/WalletContext';